Non-Disclosure Agreement (NDA)

 Non-Circumvention

 Prevents one party from circumventing or bypassing the other party to make contact directly with the clients or to use confidential information for his or her own benefit without permission.
+This clause is especially relevant in a mutual non disclosure agreement.

 Return of Confidential Information